Apprenticeships logo

 Lead Engineering Maintenance Technician Apprenticeship

 Lead maintenance engineering technicians typically perform a multi-disciplinary role, managing or leading other technicians.
 They may specialise in areas such as mechanical, electronic, or electrical engineering.
-Employers range from small to large businesses who deliver or require maintenance support.
-Typical workplaces include private and public sector manufacturing factories.
-You will be studying in the new (£11m) state-of-the-art Harlow Advanced Manufacturing Centre (HAMEC) equipped with over £2m worth of industry standard machinery and equipment.
+Employers range from small to large businesses that provide or require maintenance support, including major asset owners, operators, supply chain entities, contractors, and sub-contractors.
+Typical workplaces encompass both private and public sector manufacturing factories.
+The course covers the fundamental engineering concepts and skills required of a higher technician while also providing a solid foundation for further study at degree level.
+Emphasis is placed on problem-solving skills, and students should expect the delivery to reflect this, along with associated mathematical concepts.

 Plumbing & Domestic Heating Technician Apprenticeship